 Rather than automatically attempting payment at the end of a billing period, you can pause the invoice for review or corrections.
 To pause an invoice:

-auto_advance=falsein the API, or by pressing the Dashboard’s Turn off automatic collection button.
-This prevents Stripe from automatically attempting payment from your customer for the invoice amount, and from sending the invoice via email.
+auto_advance=false in the API, or by going to Subscriptions and emails in the Dashboard.
+Locate the pause payment section, and click Set up to make changes.
+This feature prevents Stripe from automatically attempting payment from your customer for the invoice amount, and from emailing the invoice.